moabdelbasset/beproject5/README.md

 ## Credits

 - Code Insitute's DRF walkthrough
+- My mentor [Daisy Mc Girr](https://github.com/Daisy-McG) for helping me during the project.
+Her insights were really helpfull along all the projects and I learned from her alot.
 - All the links below to help me with creating average rating for list and detail views:
     - [When()](https://docs.djangoproject.com/en/4.2/ref/models/conditional-expressions/)
     - [F()](https://docs.djangoproject.com/en/5.0/ref/models/expressions/)